bet0x/broadcom_crawler/docs/vmware-cloud-foundation/9.0/building_cloud_infrastructure/create_a_workload_domain_with_lacp_networking.md

    }
    ```
 2. In the navigation pane of the VCF Operation UI click Developer CenterAPIs & SDKsAPI Explorer
-3. Click the VCF Instance in which you want to create the new workload domain with LACP networking configuration.
+3. Click the VCF Instance in which you want to create the new workload domain,
-4. Retrieve the unique IDs for each ESX host that will be part of the stretched cluster and add the IDs to the JSON specification file.
+4. Retrieve the unique IDs for each ESX host that are part of the stretched cluster and add the IDs to the JSON specification file.
    1. Navigate to HostsGET /v1/hosts.
    2. In the Status text box, enter UNASSIGNED\_USEABLE and click Execute.
    3. In the Response section, click PageOfHost, copy the id element of each host, and replace the respective value in the JSON specification file.